 Corned Beef Tongue with Horseradish Cream Sauce

-It’s the beginning of March and St. Patrick’s Day is just around the corner.
-Since I’m not Irish-American, I don’t have much reason to commemorate the holiday, but I certainly consider the reuben sandwiches and good beer that celebrate the day to be welcome noshing traditions in this cold and rainy season.
+It's the beginning of March and St. Patrick's Day is just around the corner.
+Since I'm not Irish-American, I don't feed great pressure to commemorate the holiday, but I certainly consider the Reuben sandwiches and good beer that celebrate the day to be welcome noshing traditions in this cold and rainy season.